tsaxena/tsaxena.github.io/_posts/2023-11-18-LLM-finetuning.md

 layers of pre-trained LLMs and only tunes parameters in the adapters.
 [PEFT](https://huggingface.co/docs/peft/index) is a library for efficiently adapting pre-trained language models (PLMs) to various downstream applications without fine-tuning all the model’s parameters.
    - Prompt Tuning
    - Prefix Tuning
+   - P-Tuning
+   - LoRA
-   - P Tuning
+   - Prompt Tuning
-   - LORA
+   - IA3